IrtezAhmed/ColourMePy/README.md

 next 10000 coloured images
 ab3.npy
 final 5000 coloured images
-Table 1: Division of data in files

 The images contained in these files are 224x224px and exist in the LAB colour space.
 First, the grayscale images had to be combined with coloured images because the numpy arrays do not show a fully colourized image on their own.
-The following function shown in Figure 2 was created to combine these images.

-Figure 2: Code for combining these images
-This function not only combines the input images, but it also returns an array with a specified batch size to allow our team to choose the amount of training and validation data in their respective sets.
+The function not only combines the input images, but it also returns an array with a specified batch size to allow our team to choose the amount of training and validation data in their respective sets.
 Choosing smaller amounts was also crucial to minimize the RAM used, because Colab would crash for batch sizes in the thousands.
 Visualizing sample images in the LAB colour space proved difficult for our team.
 So we opted to create a function that converts sample images into the RGB colour space just for our previews.
 The function and an arbitrary preview is as follows in Figure 3 and 4.

 Figure 3: Code for previewing a random image